cjratcliff/ml-compiled/docs/loss_functions.rst

 Focal loss
 ------------
 Variant of the cross-entropy loss, designed for use on datasets with severe class imbalance.
+It is defined as:

 .. math::

   L(p) = -(1 - p)^\gamma \log(p)

-Where :math:`\gamma` is the 'focusing parameter'.
+Where :math:`\gamma` is a hyperparameter that determines the relative importance of the classes.
 If :math:`\gamma = 0` the focal loss is equivalent to the cross-entropy loss.

 | **Proposed in**
 | `Focal Loss for Dense Object Detection, Lin et al. (2017) <https://arxiv.org/pdf/1708.02002.pdf>`_